DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fixed-columns.md

 ## Fixing Service Columns

-You can also fix service columns, such as Selection Column or Editing Column, using the `beforeColumnTypes` and `afterColumnTypes` properties.
+You can also use the `beforeColumnTypes` and `afterColumnTypes` properties to fix service columns, such as Selection Column or Editing Column.

 .embedded-demo({ "path": "grid-fixed-columns/with-selection", "showThemeSelector": true })